Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation: Dataset Construction

 Further, the human annotators are asked to remove explicit explanations that character $C$ does not know $\mathcal{K}$ in the story.
 The LLM being tested should reason about character knowledge states using commonsense, rather than hints in the text.

-Combined with the 500 erroneous and 500 original correct stories\footnote{Original stories are also verified and refined by human annotators to remove any possible logic errors.}, this yields the dataset for the IKD task, with an average length of 588 words. \paragraph{Next-action Question Construction.} Given the implausible knowledge $\mathcal{K}$, character C, and event $e_k$, we use the story context preceding $e_k$ as the input to the KNP task.
-We then construct a question about the character’s next action, where the answer depends on whether $C$ knows $\mathcal{K}$.
-We provide two candidate answers: a correct option and a distractor.
-The question-generating LLM is prompted to ensure that, assuming that $C$ does not know $\mathcal{K}$, the action without $\mathcal{K}$ is clearly the correct choice and the distractor is not independently plausible for other reasons.
+Combining the 500 erroneous and 500 original correct stories\footnote{Original stories are also verified and refined by human annotators to remove any possible logic errors.}, this yields the dataset for the IKD task, with an average length of 601 words.

-Human annotators check for the correctness of the answers.
-For example, suppose $\mathcal{K}$ is “the girl whom $C$ loves thinks he is weird,” and $C$ is characterized as very shy.
-If the correct option is ``he finds the courage to confess'' and the distractor is ``he does not have the nerve to confess'', the distractor may remain plausible solely due to shyness rather than being caused by $\mathcal{K}$.
-In this case, human annotators may choose to rewrite the options themselves or regenerate using the LLM.
-The final refined dataset contains 500 QA pairs for the KNP task, with stories averaging 98 words in length.

 Overall, approximately 40\% of the samples in both tasks are refined by annotators.
 Additional details about the annotators and data refinement requirements are provided in the Appendix.